Rakesh Roshan

-Rakesh Roshan (born 6 September 1949) is an Indian film producer, director, screenwriter, and actor who works in Hindi films.
-He is the son of Indian music director Roshan and Indian Bengali singer Ira Roshan.
-He had appeared in 84 films throughout the 1970s and 1980s until 1989.
-As an actor, he was mostly known for his supporting roles in big-budget films starring Sanjeev Kumar and Rajesh Khanna in the lead role.
-Later, he achieved fame for directing films with titles beginning with the letter "K" since 1987.
-As a filmmaker, his most notable work includes the drama Khudgarz (1987), the revenge drama Khoon Bhari Maang (1988), the comedy-drama Kishen Kanhaiya (1990), the crime thriller Karan Arjun (1995), the romance Kaho Naa...
-Pyaar Hai (2000), the science fiction Koi...
-Mil Gaya (2003) and the superhero Krrish film series (20062013).
-Rakesh won the Filmfare Award for Best Director for directing the films; Kaho Naa...
+Rakesh Roshan Nagrath (born 6 September 1949) is an Indian film producer, director, screenwriter and actor who works in Hindi films.
+He appeared in 84 films in the 1970s and 1980s.
+As an actor, he is mostly known for his supporting roles in big-budget films.
+Later, his prominence increased and he achieved fame for directing films with titles beginning with the letter "K" since 1987.

+As a filmmaker, his work includes the action drama Khudgarz (1987), the revenge drama thriller Khoon Bhari Maang (1988), the action comedy Kishen Kanhaiya (1990), the melodramatic thriller Karan Arjun (1995), the musical romantic thriller Kaho Naa...
+Pyaar Hai (2000), the science fiction film Koi...
+Mil Gaya (2003) and its sequels, the superhero Krrish film series (2006–13).
+He has won the Filmfare Award for Best Film and Best Director for Kaho Naa...
 Pyaar Hai and Koi...
 Mil Gaya.